 Care Transitions Map

 Up until now, payments for hospital stays were not tied to outcomes and avoidance of emergency visits and readmissions.
 A new payment paradigm rewards successful care transitions from the acute care setting to the long-term permanent residence, helping to break the cycle of discharges and readmissions.
-Homewatch CareGivers is promoting a concept called Navigating Care.
-Navigating Care helps families and the people receiving care navigate through the maze of decisions that follow a hospital stay or the onset of a chronic illness.
 The ultimate goal is not to just keep people from return trips to the hospital, but to keep them out of the hospital in the first place.

-“This is the only way to break the cycle,” said Jette R. Hogenmiller, PhD, MN, APRN, Executive Director of Quality & Outcomes for Homewatch CareGivers International.
+“This is the only way to break the cycle,” said Jette R. Hogenmiller, PhD, MN, APRN.
 “We have to start implementing solutions early before we get stuck always responding to a problem.
 If we are proactive, we can help people avoid pitfalls which may prevent the need for hospitalizations.”

-To make this happen, Navigating Care raises care coordination between acute care and post-acute care providers to an entirely new level.
+To make this happen, care coordination between acute care and post-acute care providers is the key.
 When a person leaves the hospital following a heart attack, a home care agency’s guidance can limit factors that could contribute to another episode.
 In this way – targeting typical problems with practical solutions, it maximizes each person’s health and enjoyment of their life as they learn to manage a chronic condition.
-By empowering and supporting clients and their families, Homewatch CareGivers can teach them how to navigate their own care.
+By empowering and supporting clients and their families, we can teach them how to navigate their own care.

 “Each problem has a solution.
 If a person is at-risk because they are overweight, senior home care services can help them eat healthier; if a person or their family struggles with health care terminology, home care service providers can help them understand confusing terms; if a person needs longer-term care than a hospital can provide, home care can assist them at home.
 In this way, astute elderly home care providers actually help navigate individuals away from hospitalizations,” Hogenmiller said.